sashbya/Azure-twoTier-Deployment-with-Bastion/README.md

 ## Conclusion

-Clean up resources used to avoid any unexpected charges
+Clean up resources used to avoid any unexpected charges:

 ``` az group delete --name test-rg --yes --no-wait```

 This project demonstrates a secure and modular deployment of a two-tier architecture in Azure using Bicep.
 By isolating application and database layers in separate subnets and leveraging Azure Bastion for secure VM access, it follows best practices for both security and scalability.
 This setup serves as a strong foundation for more advanced infrastructure deployments or real-world production scenarios.